 Flexible circuit technology was initially developed for the space program to save space and weight.
 It is popular today as it not only saves space and weight - making it ideal for portable devices such as mobile phones and tablets - it can also reduce packaging complexity, improve product reliability, and reduce cost.

 Flexible circuits are normally divided into two usage classes: static flexible circuits, and dynamic flexible circuits.
 Static flexible circuits (also referred to as use A), are those that undergo minimal flexing during assembly and service.
 Dynamic flexible circuits (also referred to as use B), are those that are designed for frequent flexing, such as a disk drive head, a printer head, or as part of the hinge in a laptop screen.
 This distinction is important as it affects both the material selection and the construction methodology.
-There are a number of layer stackup configurations that can be fabricated as rigid-flex, each with their own electrical, physical and cost advantages.
+There are a number of layer stackup configurations that can be fabricated as rigid-flex, each with its own electrical, physical, and cost advantages.